Bryan Reynolds Preview, Player Props: Pirates vs. Cardinals

 Bryan Reynolds At The Plate

-- Reynolds has had at least one RBI in 34.5% of his games this year (41 of 119), with more than one RBI 15 times (12.6%).
-He has also accounted for three or more of his team's runs in four contests.
+- In 42 games this season (35.0%), Reynolds has picked up an RBI, and in 15 of those games (12.5%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.